 “WHAT GOOD IS BEING AN ARTIST IN A BROKEN WORLD?”

-Today, I would like to present what may be a reply to that question; I have become convinced that the attitude and practice of being an artist is not only a good in the world but perhaps essential.
+Today, I would like to present what may be a reply to that question and why I have become convinced that the attitude and practice of being an artist is not only a good in the world but perhaps essential.

 It’s like Art is one great big compost heap: throw it all in – it’ll get turned into something that’s good, that enriches our existence.
 Art turns the dust from which we are made into soil from which life grows.

-Some artists find broken pieces and put them with other broken bits, put them together and give them new sense and form.
-And some dig really deep into the stinking, hot, dark of decay and find treasure that might have been lost forever.
+Some artists find broken pieces and put them together to give them new sense and form, while some dig really deep into the stinking, hot, dark of decay and find treasure that might have been lost forever.
 Our work is a salvaging work.

-I would like to talk about three things that visual artists are involved in salvaging:
+I would like to talk about four things that visual artists are involved in salvaging:

 I imagine Beauty as a nourishing beast whom we are meant to feed from, but it’s body has been left to rot while commercialism has dangled it’s skin before our eyes to hide the greed that wants to feed off us .
 While we are called consumers we are the ones being consumed.
 Beauty is indeed skin deep in our society.